mubaidr/prerender-plugin/README.md

 [![NPM](https://nodei.co/npm/prerender-plugin.png?compact=true)](https://nodei.co/npm/prerender-plugin/)

-A Node.js/webpack plugin to prerender static HTML in a single-page application.
+Node.js/webpack module/plugin to prerender static HTML in a single-page application.

 ## What is Prerendering?

 Prerendering is a process to preload all elements on the page in preparation for a web crawler to see it.
 If you’re using a Single Page Application (SPA) for a site that’s not behind a login and SEO is an important concern then this plugin could help you easily generate pre-rendered version of your application.

-## Install
+## Installation

 ```js
 npm install prerender-plugin